openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/ov-tokenizers.rst

      - yes
    * -
      - Unigram
-     - no
+     - No
-     - no
+     - No
    * - Legacy
      - SentencePiece .model
-     - yes
+     - Yes
-     - yes
+     - Yes
    * - Custom
      - tiktoken
+     - Yes
+     - Yes
+   * - RWKV
+     - Trie
-     - yes
+     - Yes
-     - yes
+     - Yes

 .. note::

-   The outputs of the converted and the original tokenizer can differ, either decreasing or increasing model accuracy on a specific task.
+   The outputs of the converted and the original tokenizer may differ, either decreasing or increasing model accuracy on a specific task.
 You can modify the prompt to mitigate these changes.
-   In the `OpenVINO Tokenizers repository <https://github.com/openvinotoolkit/openvino_tokenizers>`__ you can see the percentage of tests in which the output of the original and converted tokenizer/detokenizer match.
+   In the `OpenVINO Tokenizers repository <https://github.com/openvinotoolkit/openvino_tokenizers>`__ you can find the percentage of tests where the outputs of the original and converted tokenizer/detokenizer match.

 Python Installation
 ###################